JohnTwentyTwo/Valorant-Checker-Fullcapture/README.md

 Note: The 2.3 compiled version is in my discord sever
       The checker will get 3mins ratelimit after 60 accounts, after that it will work again, dont close it, be patient

+Please leave a star if you like this <3